Raitt's sand eel

-Raitt's sand eel (Ammodytes marinus), also known as the lesser sand eel, is a small semi-pelagic ray-finned fish found in the North Atlantic Ocean.
+Raitt's sand eel (Ammodytes marinus), is a small semi-pelagic ray-finned fish found in the North Atlantic Ocean.
 The Raitt's sand eel is member of the family Ammodytidae which includes all 31 species of sand eels, often referred to as sand lances.
-Contrary to their name sand eels, including Raitt's sand eel, are not true eels and instead belong to the order of “weever-like” fishes, the Trachiniformes.
+Contrary to their name sand eels, including Raitt's sand eel, are not true eels and instead belong to the order of "weever-like" fishes, the Trachiniformes.

 Description

 The Raitt's sand eel is a small elongated fish that is usually about 20 cm long.
 The maximum length reported for this species of sand eel is 25 cm.
 They are silver all over with darker scales on their dorsal side.

 Raitt's sand eels have a short tail fin that is deeply forked.
 They have a long and low dorsal fin that is twice as long as the tail fin and runs along almost the entire body.
 The scales on their underside are arranged randomly instead of in a distinct pattern as in many other fish.
 The Raitt's sand eel has a pointed jaw where the lower jaw projects further than the upper jaw.

 It is difficult to distinguish this species from the other members in its genus ‘’Ammodytes’’ as they are all very similar in appearance.